 The SSA rules were also changed to allow for new Acceptable Medical Sources (AMS) that can be used in evaluating eligibility, including:

 However, Registered Nurses, Chiropractors and Licensed Clinical Social Workers were not included.
-If you need help understanding the SSA rules, London Disability can help.
+If you need help understanding the SSA rules, Law Office of Daniel Berger can help.
 Contact us today for more information.